Unoccupied Home Insurance

 Contents

-The cover exists as standard home insurance providers view unoccupied property as higher risk.
+Standard home insurance policies generally don't cover properties that are unoccupied for long periods.
 It is common for standard home insurers to:

 • Apply new policy conditions to reduce the risk of a claim whilst a property is empty.